 Many people do not realize that writing a bad check is a serious crime.
 You may write a bad check because it was a mistake, or you may have thought you could get away with writing a bad check for cheap item.
 However, if you write a bounced check in California, you could be criminally prosecuted.

 Under California Penal Code Section 476(a), it is a crime to write a check knowing that you have insufficient funds and the intent to defraud.
 That is why you need to speak with an experienced bad check attorney immediately if you are accused of writing a bad check.

 A knowledgeable criminal defense attorney can raise certain defenses on your behalf to help you defeat these charges.
 Depending on the facts of your case, a defense attorney can argue that you did not have the necessary intent to defraud because you reasonably believed that there would be sufficient funds to pay for the check amount.

-Bad check penalties can include a jail sentence of up to 3 years in state prison if the offense was charged as a felony.
-You will incur a bad check felony charge if the dollar amount of the check (or checks) you wrote must have exceeded $950.
+Bad check penalties can include a jail sentence of up to three years in state prison if the offense was charged as a felony.
+In order to charge you with a felony for writing a bad check, the dollar amount of the check (or checks) you wrote must have exceeded $950.
 If you write a bad check for less than $950, you will be charged with a misdemeanor.
 Misdemeanor writing a bad check carries a penalty of up to 364 days in county jail.

 Call the Bad Check Attorneys at Wallin & Klarich